Billy Bingham: Sunderland

 Bingham joined Sunderland in October 1950 for £10,000.
+He was first informed of the move by football writer Charlie Buchan, who shook his hand and said "congratulations, you've been transferred to Sunderland".
 In addition to playing professional football at Roker Park, Bingham continued his shipbuilding apprenticeship on the Sunderland shipyards.
-His speed and ball-control made him a popular player with the "Black Cats", and he gradually worked his way into Bill Murray's first team plans in 1950–51.
-He established himself as the first choice outside-right in 1951–52, however he lost his place to Tommy Wright in 1952–53.
-He made just 19 appearances in 1953–54, as Wright continued to hold on to his first team place.
+His speed and ball-control made him a popular player with the "Black Cats", and he gradually worked his way into Bill Murray's first-team plans in 1950–51.
+He initially was behind Len Duns and Tommy Wright in the pecking order, despite Sunderland's transfer outlay on him as the beginnings of their "Bank of England" team, and he played for the reserves in the North Eastern League.
+Wright suffered a drop in form, leaving Bingham to make his debut against Stoke City in December.
+He trained hard and also utilised weight training to improve his strength and compensate for his undersized frame.
+Wright then suffered a serious injury in March, leaving Bingham to take his place for the remainder of the 1950–51 season.

+He played in all but six games of the 1951–52 campaign as Wright recovered from his injury, with the Black Cats labouring to a 12th-place finish.
+He lost his place to the returning Wright in the 1952–53 season.
+He made just 19 appearances in 1953–54, as Wright continued to hold on to his first-team place.
 Bingham regained his place in 1954–55, scoring ten goals in 42 games, as Sunderland finished fourth in the First Division, four points behind champions Chelsea.
-They also reached the semi-finals of the FA Cup, where they lost to Manchester City at Villa Park.
+His scoring tally included two consecutive braces in victories over Charlton Athletic and Tyne–Wear derby rivals Newcastle United.
+They also reached the FA Cup semi-finals, where they lost to Manchester City on a quagmire of a pitch at Villa Park.
 They slipped to ninth in 1955–56, and again exited the FA Cup at the semi-finals, this time losing 3–0 to Birmingham City.
+The club were heavily punished for making illegal payments to players, and Bingham himself was one of 15 players that had to forfeit six months' qualification for benefit for receiving these payments.
+The punishment to the players was later recinded.

 The 1956–57 campaign started poorly, and Bingham was dropped in October; he put in a transfer request, which was turned down.
+The club later informed him that Manchester City had expressed an interest, though he rebuffed their advances.
 New boss Alan Brown signed outside-right Amby Fogarty from Glentoran, and led the club to relegation in 1957–58.
-Out of the first team, Bingham fell out with Brown, and left the club in the summer on a £8,000 transfer to top-flight Luton Town.
+Out of the first-team, Bingham fell out with Brown, and left the club in the summer on a £8,000 transfer to top-flight Luton Town.
 In total he made 227 appearances and scored 47 goals during his time in the North East.